figaw/praqma.com/_posts/2016-02-14-summer-of-code.md

 You should:

-* Be a final year student or unemployed recent graduate
+* Be a student or unemployed recent graduate
 * Have Studied Computer Science or related field
 * Want to learn the latest software techniques
 * Want to have fun!